 Investor friendly tax treatment

 Putting your hard-earned money in mutual funds paves way for several tax benefits on your investments.
 For example, the dividends that investors receive from mutual funds are completely tax-free.
 Then there are tax benefits associated with a special category of mutual funds called the Equity Linked Savings Schemes or ELSS.
 Investments made in these schemes qualify for deductions under Section 80C of the Income Tax Act.
-There are also indexation benefits on long term capital gains from debt fund investments which could result in significant savings for an investor.
+There are also indexation benefits on long-term capital gains from debt fund investments which could result in significant savings for an investor.

 Investing using small amounts

 Having a diversified investment portfolio of stocks independently needs a lot of money.
 However, this can be avoided by retail investors with limited resources.
 As a mutual fund invests in a variety of stocks and you as an investor buy units of the mutual funds, you end up buying a small share-holding in all of these stocks, via the mutual fund.
 Having investment exposure to all these stocks independently would turn out to be an expensive affair for you.
 Instead, a mutual fund investment allows you to benefit from a wide range of stocks even if you have limited resources.
-Some mutual funds allow you to make an investment of as low as Rs 500 through an SIP.
+Some mutual funds allow you to make an investment of as low as Rs 500 through a SIP.

 Professional Investment expertise